 Knowledge of misconduct.
 The mandatory reporting rule is triggered when a lawyer “knows” another lawyer has violated the rules.
 The knowledge necessary to mandate a report is “actual.”
 Per the Rule 4-1.1(f), “‘knows’ denotes actual knowledge of the fact in question;” although, “[a] person’s knowledge may be inferred from circumstances.”

+Serious Offenses.
+Lawyers are not required to report every violation of the Rules.
+The mandatory reporting obligation is limited “to those offenses that a self-regulating profession must vigorously endeavor to prevent.”
 Lawyers must report “a violation … that raises a substantial question as to that lawyer’s honesty, trustworthiness or fitness as a lawyer in other respects….”
 Mandatory reporting is limited to those serious rule violations.
 Reports of other rule violations are discretionary.

 Rule violations combined with substance abuse or mental health issues also may implicate a fitness to practice inquiry.
 When in doubt, lawyers should contact the Legal Ethics Counsel’s office to request an informal advisory opinion.

+Confidential Information.
+Rule 4-8.3(c) specifically exempts from the required disclosure of “information otherwise protected by Rule 4-1.6.”
 If, therefore, the report would cause the reporting lawyer to violate Rule 4-1.6, the report is not required and the duty of client confidentiality prevails.
 Under the Rule 4-1.4 duty to communicate, lawyers should inform their clients that they have the option to file a complaint with OCDC.

+Rule 4-1.6(b) provides exceptions to the duty of confidentiality, but the starting point is that “[a] lawyer shall not reveal information relating to the representation of a client….”
 With such a broad starting point, it is generally best to obtain the client’s consent if the report of misconduct would disclose information related in any way to the lawyer’s representation of that client.

 Additionally, the Rule does not include an exception that allows lawyers to rely on someone else to make the report.
 Even if lawyers believe someone else reported the misconduct, it is better to confirm that report in writing.